MARKETING ANALYTICS2025-11-10

 5. Helps monitor a customer’s journey across devices and channels, highlighting which play critical roles on the path to sales

-The entree introduces you to the main course, the dessert is a sign-off, perhaps of a successful meal, i.e. the last touch.
+The entrée introduces you to the main course, and the dessert is a sign-off, perhaps of a successful meal, i.e., the last touch.
 In between lies the main stuff.

 The challenge for marketers lies in understanding the points in the middle (just as the challenge in fine dining is to understand which cutlery to use for which dish).

-The labyrinth of online conversion tracking is difficult and is most likely to muddle marketers as they try to untangle the web of unstructured data.
+The labyrinth of online conversion tracking is complex and is likely to confuse marketers as they try to untangle the web of unstructured data.

-Online tracking: Collection of data from desktop, mobile, advertising channels, social media, to name a few – to present a holistic picture of the customer’s journey, continues to be difficult.
+Online tracking: Collecting data from desktops, mobile devices, advertising channels, social media, and other sources to present a holistic picture of the customer’s journey continues to be challenging.

-As the importance of mobile computing devices grows, cross-device attribution becomes even more critical.
+As the importance of mobile computing devices continues to grow, cross-device attribution becomes increasingly critical.

-Cross-device modeling operates on people-based, data-driven attribution, across networks, so newer models need to be worked out instead of the present-day practice of cookie tracking to track all the interactions.
+Cross-device modeling operates on people-based, data-driven attribution across networks, so newer models need to be developed instead of the current practice of cookie tracking to track all interactions.

 Again, mere clicks do not completely represent a channel’s value.
 If this point is not factored in, there’s a high chance that it may lead to inadequate measurement.

-Just because ads on a spurious site get you a vast number of clicks should not lull you into thinking that you are getting the bang for the buck for your advertising dollar.
+Just because ads on a spurious site get you a vast number of clicks should not pull you into thinking that you are getting the bang for the buck for your advertising dollar.

-That’s why in display advertising many marketers rely on conversion rates rather than only measure clicks.
+That’s why, in display advertising, many marketers rely on conversion rates rather than only measuring clicks.

 Technical: There’s a paucity of skills required to deploy Big Data tech to manage the intricacies around the processing and the transformation of high volumes of data to enable statistical analysis.

-What is also often lacking is the understanding required to link an Enterprise’s business objective to the real contribution of marketing activity, while simultaneously keeping an eye on the relationships between channels.
+What is also often lacking is the understanding required to link an enterprise’s business objectives to the real contribution of marketing activities, while simultaneously keeping an eye on the relationships between channels.

-To become agile, and keeping in mind the rapidly changing marketing ecosystem, organizations will need to make their multi touch attribution models highly customizable.
+To remain agile and adapt to the rapidly changing marketing ecosystem, organizations will need to make their multi-touch attribution models highly customizable.

-Some experts suggest the best way would be to develop models that help organizations draw up marketing plans based on specific goals.
+Some experts suggest that the best approach would be to develop models that help organizations create marketing plans based on specific goals.
 For example: Maximizing sales.